mengxu98/ImmuCycReg-framework/README.md

 # ImmuCycReg-framework

-These code is for paper:
+These code is for paper: Integration of single sample and population analysis for understanding Immune evasion mechanisms of lung cancer

 The core code is the file: ImmuCycReg framework.R and L0Reg framework.R